mjjstockman/ecomm/README.md

 ## Cart
 If the current user does not have any items in their cart they are shown a message that their cart is empty and a CTA button back to the menu.

 A user with items in their cart is shown an image of the item, its name and price.
-They can use a quantity input to adjust the quantity (no more than 9, no less than 1), or use a remove link to remove all items from the cart.
+They can use a quantity input to adjust the quantity (no more than 9, no less than 1), or use a remove link to remove all chosen items from the cart.
 The cart total in shown and a primary button back to the menu and a CTA button to the checkout.
 The checkout button has the text "Secure Checkout" and an icon of a padlock to help build user confidence.

 [Back to top ⇧](#Get-Wurst)